Shadowsocks-NET/shadowsocks-specs/2022-1-shadowsocks-2022-edition.md

 #### 3.1.4.
 Replay Protection

-Servers and clients MUST store all incoming salts for 60 seconds.
+Servers MUST store all incoming salts for 60 seconds.
 When a new TCP session is established, the first received message is decrypted and its timestamp MUST be checked against system time.
 If the time difference is within 30 seconds, then the salt is checked against all stored salts.
 If no repeated salt is discovered, then the salt is added to the pool and the session is successfully established.

+Some techniques in implementations of previous editions are no longer necessary and SHOULD NOT be implemented for Shadowsocks 2022:

+- Clients do not need to check the salt in response streams, because the response header includes an associated request salt.
+- Outgoing salts do not need to be added to the salt pool, because the header has a type field that indicates the direction of the stream.
-For salt storage, implementations MUST NOT use Bloom filters or anything that could return a false positive result.
+- For salt storage, implementations MUST NOT use Bloom filters or anything that could return a false positive result, because salts only have to be stored for 60 seconds.

 ### 3.2.
 UDP